billyBillLiu/WeCardWiki-CI103-Project-/Activity-report-for-Jiahao-Wang.md

+April 10th 2023 - April 17th 2023\
+Create a QR code generator - QR code - ToDo\
+30 minutes\
+I went through two videos of how different people use different ways to generate QR codes using flutter.
+I realize that many of them used a text box where they ask for an input to create their QR codes.
+That will not be something that we want to do with our app.
+April 17th, 2023 @ 8:23pm moved to progress. \
+Using objects to generate QR codes - QR code - ToDo\
+30 minutes\
+I realize that using objects to generate QR codes is how it should be done for our app.
+Each device is its own object which means that each device has a different object and we could use that to generate their own unique QR codes.
+This is the foundation or a rough idea of how QR codes will be generated. \
+April 17th, 2023 @ 9:00 pm moved to progress. \
+signed by \
+_Jiahao Wang \

 April 3 - April 9\
 Activity report\
 This week I added more task and put a due date on them and assign them to myself.
 I also updated that team metrics.
 Also contributed to the discussion of our product and how we plan on editing our app and its functions. \